FreeSlave/halflife-featureful/documentation/content/docs/configuration/cvars.md

 * `npc_tridepth_all`.
 If set to 0, only player's followers and monsters in scripts will use the value specified by `npc_tridepth` as the triangulation depth, and other monsters will use the value 1.
 If set to 1, all monsters will use the value specified by `npc_tridepth`.
 Note that this may affect the performance.
 * `npc_forget_enemy_time`.
 If monster didn't observe its enemy for this amount of time (in seconds), the monster forgets about their enemy.
 Setting 0 means that monsters never forget their enemies (the standard behavior in Half-Life).
 * `npc_active_after_combat`.
 If set to 1, monsters will wander around a bit after the combat ends.
 * `npc_get_to_enemy_nearest`.
 If set to 1, melee-oriented monsters will try to get closer to the enemy even if they can't build the proper route to the enemy.
-This is especially helpful to fix the exploit that allows player to "hide" from enemy path finding by standing on small elevations (e.g. tables).
+This is especially helpful to fix the exploit that allows player to "hide" from enemy path finding by standing on small elevations (e.g. tables) or on lower ground.
+It's better to use with `npc_trace_hull_attack_retry` enabled.
 * `npc_trace_hull_attack_retry`.
-If set to 1, monsters performing the hull trace for melee attacks will retry the failed trace starting from a different point a bit higher than before.
+If set to 1, monsters performing the hull trace for melee attacks will retry the failed trace starting from a different point a bit higher and a bit lower than before.
 This helps to deal damage to the enemy standing on small elevations compared to the attacker.
+* `npc_vanilla_kick_behavior`.
+In original Half-Life some monsters (e.g. human grunts) could apply the velocity to any entity when they kick it (if the entity's physics allow it), either accidentally or via scripted sequence.
+Generally this is not desirable behavior so it got reworked in Featureful, but it's still configurable via cvar.
+    - -1 - don't allow kicking anything besides monsters, players and pushables.
+    - 0 - allow kicking func_door_rotating in scripted sequences.
+    - 1 - allow kicking anything (vanilla behavior).
+    - 2 - allow kicking anything but only in scripted sequences.
 * `sp_allowmonsterinfo` - show monsters' display names and current health in singleplayer when player looks at the monster.
     - 0 - don't show monster info.
     - 1 - show info for all monsters.